joaoordine/mangrove_microbiota/README.md

 Annotation and analysis of secondary metabolite biosynthesis gene clusters was performed with antiSMASH: https://antismash.secondarymetabolites.org/#!/start

 When trying to submit the assembled genomes on Genome - NCBI database, I had to trim the scaffolds to avoid issues.
+Along with that, I also used an NCBI tool to check for the presence of Illumina adaptors still present in the assembly.
 For that:
 ## Go to script 12.
 NCBI submission

+The bioremediation assessment was performed by analyzing growth curves.
+The script used to plot growth curves and growth rates of each specific isolate can be seen at
+## Go to script 13.
+Visualize isolates growth